bikarnap/something_nothing/README.txt

+# The program contains a Main class which can be run as:
+## Compile Main.java
+javac Main.java
+## Run Main.class
+java Main

 # Run tests
+There are 10 classes excluding the Main class.
+Each of the 10 classes has corresponding test classes that contain test cases.

+The test classes are:
+1. AdminTest.java
+2. BookTest.java
+3. CalculatorTest.java
+4. FineTest.java
+5. LibraryTest.java
+6. ReservationTest.java
+7. ReservationListTest.java
+8. SearchTest.java
+9. StringManipulatorTest.java
+10. UserTest.java

 Each test case suite can be run individually or all the test suites can be run as a whole.
 To run tests as described below, first of all navigate to the folder - unit